WebexSamples/webex-ai-agents/AI_CookBook/docs/multi-agent-strategy.md

 One large agent becomes hard to prompt, test, secure, and update.
 It may need too many actions, too much data access, and too many exception paths.
 Multi-agent design keeps each module smaller and easier to govern.

 ### Q3.
-Which healthcare workflows should become specialist agents?

-Good candidates are identity verification, appointment lookup, insurance validation, system updates such as Epic record updates, billing review, and live-agent escalation.
-These workflows have clear responsibilities and natural handoff points.

-### Q4.
 How does this improve security?

 Each agent receives only the tools and data needed for its function.
 That creates narrower permissions, clearer audit logs, and a smaller blast radius if something goes wrong.

-### Q5.
+### Q4.
 How does multi-agent design improve resilience?

 Because processes are decoupled, one module can fail without stopping the full journey.
 If the billing agent is down, appointment scheduling can still continue.
 The orchestrator can detect downtime or latency and route to a fallback path.

-### Q6.
+### Q5.
 How does human-in-the-loop fit into this architecture?

 Human-in-the-loop is built into each module boundary.
 Humans approve uncertain identity matches, review insurance exceptions, authorize final billing actions, and provide empathetic resolution when sentiment or risk requires escalation.

-### Q7.
+### Q6.
 What is the difference between transfer and fulfillment actions?

 Transfer actions move ownership to another agent, queue, or live agent.
 Fulfillment actions perform backend work such as API calls, MCP tool calls, database lookups, or system updates.

-### Q8.
+### Q7.
 What technical limits should I design around?

   5.1K character limit for agent instructions, a 16.0K fulfillment limit for backend integrations, and an action threshold of 10.
 Use those limits as design signals and keep specialist agents focused.

-### Q9.
+### Q8.
 Should each agent use all 10 available actions?

 No. Keep each specialist near five business actions when possible.
 Reserve capacity for transfer, fulfillment, fallback, and human escalation actions.

-### Q10.
+### Q9.
 What context should be passed between modules?

 Pass structured context such as escalation trigger, first name, last name, mobile number, patient ID, address, primary provider ID, and primary department ID.
 These values should come from validated fulfillment outputs, not from a raw transcript alone.

-### Q11.
+### Q10.
 How does this help governance?

 Teams can update individual agents or specific processes without full system redeployment.
 They can also perform focused maintenance, incremental certification, and targeted re-validation.

-### Q12.
+### Q11.
 Where should we start?

 Start with workflows that have high volume, clear state, narrow data needs, and visible pain when transfer context is lost.
 Prove one hub-and-spoke journey first, then expand.